andrewcroome/bird-on-it/README.md

 <%= link_to 'Edit', edit_post_path(@post.object) %>
 ```

-Other features, such as linking to the show page, or using the object with `form_for`, continue to work as usual.
+Other features, such as linking to the show page, or using the object with `form_for`, should continue to work as usual.

 ```ruby
 <%= link_to 'Show', @post %>